vbajs/vba.gm-modules/README.md

 ### DO BE AWARE!
 Annoiler and RickRollar are licensed under [BSD-3-Clause](https://github.com/vbajs/vba.gm-modules/blob/main/LICENSE), whereas oldQuote is licensed under [MIT](https://github.com/Cynosphere/hjonk/blob/master/LICENSE), please refer to the hjonk submodule present in this repo.

-Also note that due to PGP signature being changed, this repo is now untrusted [until this PR is merged](https://github.com/GooseMod/Keyserver/pull/6); If you are unable to add the repo to Goosemod because of said reason, consider loading the modules you want into Topaz.
+~~Also note that due to PGP signature being changed, this repo is now untrusted [until this PR is merged](https://github.com/GooseMod/Keyserver/pull/6); If you are unable to add the repo to Goosemod because of said reason, consider loading the modules you want into Topaz.~~

-**Be mindful that Topaz is in alpha stages, so using the GM modules available here on Topaz may lead to a degraded experience.**
+~~**Be mindful that Topaz is in alpha stages, so using the GM modules available here on Topaz may lead to a degraded experience.**~~

+Update: As of 6/9/2022, the PR has been merged and the repo should be now verified again!